 Data from the ABS LFS are used to report on labour market participation measures – employment, unemployment, underemployment, and participation in the labour force.
 The information presented on this page uses the original and seasonally adjusted data series where available.
 Information is also presented on labour force experiences, such as casual employment and those marginally attached to the labour force.

 This box presents summarised definitions of these measures.
 See ABS Standards for labour force statistics for further details (ABS 2018).

 Employment rate (also known as the employment-to-population ratio) describes the number of employed people aged 15 and over as a proportion of the civilian population.
-For the purposes of this analysis, the employment rate refers to the working age population, those aged 15–64.
-This age restriction has been applied as it is important to account for the size of the population when monitoring longer term trends in employment rates, given the growth in the aged population (those aged 65 and over) in recent decades.
+Employed people includes those who have a job (for at least 1 hour during the reference period).
+This could be full-time, part-time, or away from work during the reference period.
+On this page, the employment rate refers to the ‘working age population’, those aged 15–64.
+This age restriction has been applied as it is important to account for the size of the population when monitoring longer term trends in employment rates, given the growth in the population aged 65 and over in recent decades.

 Unemployment rate describes the proportion of the population aged 15 and over in the labour force who are unemployed.
 Unemployed is defined as those not employed in the survey reference week who had either: